DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.rst

 * Swipe Left from the CV Programming Screen
 * Select 'Servos' from the Menu

-On the Servo motor Screen,
+On the Servo motor screen,

 * Enter the VPin of the servo motor you want adjustment
 * Enter any known starting values for Close, Mid, Throw